Bovina Independent School District: Athletics

 Bovina High School participates in the boys' sports of basketball, cross country, golf, track and football and the girls' sports of cross country, basketball, track and golf.
 For the 2012 through 2014 school years, Bovina High School played football in UIL Class 1A Division II.

+Controversy

+In July 2024, the ACLU of Texas sent Bovina Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas Creating a Respectful and Open World for Natural Hair (or CROWN) Act, which prohibits racial discrimination based on hairstyles or hair texture, and asking the district to revise its policies for the 2024-2025 school year.